-It can work only for objects, that don’t feature many details likewise metal cross, table, long roof, etc. Capturing objects on longer distances, our vista can be merged into one blurry spot, when object is too thin (Pic.
+It can work only for objects, that don’t feature many details likewise metal crosses, tables, long roofs, etc. Capturing objects at longer distances, our vista can be merged into one blurry spot, when the object is too thin (Pic.
 25).

-Watch the 2x telephoto lens features on the footage below:
+Watch the 2x telephoto lens features in the footage below:

-2 – 15x macro lens – this is the lens, which I truly recommend to use.
+2 – 15x macro lens – this is the lens, which I truly recommend using.
 The 15x zoom into the nearest objects works quite good.
 The image is not perfect, but decent.

-Because we can also combine our 2x zoom feature with the 15x macro lens attached, the images can be quite interesting, despite the area of sharpness is confined (Pic.
+Because we can also combine our 2x zoom feature with the 15x macro lens attached, the images can be quite interesting, despite the area of sharpness being confined (Pic.
 28).